Uniform and Jewellery

-In colder weather children may wear plain blue, black or grey sweatpants and tops over their PE kit when doing games outside and wear appropriate outdoor trainers.
+In colder weather children may wear plain black or grey sweatpants or leggings and tops over their PE kit when doing games outside and wear appropriate outdoor trainers.

 In general primary age children have no need to wear jewellery other than a watch which will help them to learn to tell the time.

 Some children however do have their ears pierced and in this case earrings should be small studs which children can remove and replace independently for PE and swimming lessons.
-Where earrings cannot be removed children must cover their ears with plasters during PE lessons.
-Children should bring plasters to school with them for this purpose.
+If earrings cannot be removed and replaced independently children will not be allowed to take part in PE or swimming lessons.

 For safety reasons, and to protect potentially valuable items no other forms of jewellery (such as rings, necklaces, bracelets, false nails, very large, ornate headbands) should be worn during school time.